MikeRogers0/MikeRogersIO/source/blog/2013-02-25-how-use-twitter-oauth-1-1-javascriptjquery.html.md

 /**
 * Code below from http://stackoverflow.com/questions/12916539/simplest-php-example-retrieving-user-timeline-with-twitter-api-version-1-1 by Rivers
-* with a few modfications by Mike Rogers to support variables in the URL nicely */
+* with a few modifications by Mike Rogers to support variables in the URL nicely */

 function buildBaseString($baseURI, $method, $params) {